-Though there may be other Provincial Parks that are closer to our home, Okanagan Mountain Park is the one we can see out of our windows every day.
+Though there may be other Provincial Parks in British Columbia that are closer, Okanagan Mountain Park is the one we can see out of our windows every day.
 In the spring, we see the snow melt and the distant greens brighten.
 During summer, the ground gets browner and browner as the sun scratches the earth.
 In autumn, we look for the first snowfall on the hills to warn us that winter is on the way.

-We look over at Okanagan Mountain Provincial Park every day but seldom do we go and visit.
+While we look over at Okanagan Mountain Provincial Park often, we seldom go and visit.
 In two years, we have only been three times.
 The reason?
 It’s the other side of a huge lake, with winds and waves that can feel like battling an ocean storm.
-On a nice day though, it’s one of the nicest places to be in the southern Okanagan.
+On a nice day though, it’s one of the nicest places to be in the southern Okanagan of BC.
 I was recently reminded that I didn’t write about our second visit, to Commando Bay last year.
 So here is the story.

 return to Okanagan mountain park

-Long days of paddling and high winds were the main features of our first trip to Okanagan Mountain Park back in 2015.
-We chose to launch from the Okanagan Lake beach (near the Sicamous) which meant 25km of paddling just to reach the park boundary.
+Long days of paddling and high winds were the main features of our first trip to Okanagan Mountain Park a few summers ago.
+That time, we chose to launch from the Okanagan Lake beach (near the Sicamous) which meant 25km of paddling just to reach the park boundary.
 With the winds pretty up fast around lunchtime, we had to call it quits and camp at the first place possible – Van Hyce Beach.

 Fast forward another year and we decided to try again.
 This time, it would be easier.
-Feeling a little like cheaters, we launched from the small community just north of Naramata.
+Feeling like we were cheating a little, we launched from the small community just north of Naramata.
 I’m still not sure of the name, but it’s the last place to access the lake before Chute Lake Road heads into the hills.
 This time, our journey to Okanagan Mountain Park was only a few kilometres.

 Being able to paddle into the park so quickly and easily gave us a much better choice of places to stop for the night (and time for some cliff climbing on the way!)
 Our aim was to stay at one of the three marine sites below Squally Point.
-Goode’s Creek, Commando Bay and Buchan Bay all have hiking trail access to each other and the rest of the park and so would make for a great overnight base.
+The marine sites of Goode’s Creek, Commando Bay and Buchan Bay all have hiking trail access to each other and the rest of the park.
+We thought any of these would make for a great overnight base.

 After a slow float-by to check out Goode’s Creek (a bit too woody for us), we paddled on to the next site.
 As soon as we saw the long sweep of Commando Bay and absolutely no-one else around, we knew it was the site for us.
 A flat spot in the trees behind the beach was an ideal sheltered spot for our tent.
 The views from the Commando Bay look straight out across the water to vineyards, a campground and Highway 97.
 Thankfully, the road is far enough away to barely hear or see it.